 Don’t let the name scare you.
-Far from being a morbid or violent process, Swedish Death Cleaning is all about organising your life and your possessions in a more mindful way.
+Far from being a morbid or violent process, Swedish Death Cleaning is all about organising your life and your possessions more mindfully.
 If you’re looking to minimise meaningless clutter and instil a sense of calm and order in your home, then read on to find out more.

 What is Swedish Death Cleaning?

-The latest lifestyle trend to come out of Sweden, Death Cleaning, is the process of clearing away clutter and organising your possessions to make it easier for relatives and loved ones to cope after you pass away.
+The latest lifestyle trend in Sweden, Death Cleaning, is clearing away clutter and organising your possessions to make it easier for relatives and loved ones to cope after you pass away.
 First envisioned by Stockholm-based artist Margareta Magnusson, Death Cleaning — called ‘döstädning’ in Swedish — is all about being considerate about what we leave behind.

-Here, I’ve listed three simple steps to help you clean your home.
+Here, I’ve listed three simple cleaning methods to clean your home.

 1. Figure out what to get rid of

 We spend a lifetime accruing stuff, much of which we don’t need.
-You might have an attic or cupboard stuffed to the brim with unused, disorganised belongings, so take the time to consider what’s going to happen to them.
+You might have an attic or cupboard stuffed to the brim with unused, disorganised belongings, so take the time to consider what will happen to them.

 2. Donate, recycle and re-sell what you don’t need